Continuing Education Unit Policies

 Program Review and Approval Procedure

-- Program review and approval shall be the responsibility of Academic Outreach, Continuing and Distance Education.
-The most appropriate academic unit shall recommend to Academic Outreach, Continuing and Distance Education whether CEUs are to be awarded for a program, after determining that the program meets the criteria outlined in Section III.
+- Program review and approval shall be the responsibility of the Continuing Professional Education unit in the Division of Research, Economic Development and Engagement.
+The most appropriate academic unit shall recommend to Continuing Professional Education whether CEUs are to be awarded for a program, after determining that the program meets the criteria outlined in Section III.
 The review and approval shall be consistent with procedures utilized in connection with other non-credit programs sponsored by the University.

-- Upon receiving the approved program, the Director of Continuing Studies will review the proposed program to determine compliance with CEU policy.
+- Upon receiving the approved program, the Associate Director of Continuing Professional Education will review the proposed program to determine compliance with CEU policy.

 - Programs must be submitted for review and approval no later than two weeks prior to the programs start date.
 A decision to award the CEUs cannot be made after the program has been offered.

-- In accordance with SACS and UNC regulations, only one unit/department on each campus will be responsible for the administration of the continuing education unit process.
-At East Carolina University, the administrative responsibility for all programs awarding CEUs shall rest with Academic Outreach, Continuing and Distance Education.
+- In accordance with SACSCOC and UNC regulations, only one unit/department on each campus will be responsible for the administration of the continuing education unit process.
+At East Carolina University, the administrative responsibility for all programs awarding CEUs shall rest with Continuing Professional Education in the Division of Research, Economic Development and Engagement.

-- Academic Outreach, Continuing and Distance Education shall maintain records of all CEUs awarded no less than seven (7) years, along with a complete listing of all approved CEU programs.
+- Continuing Professional Education shall maintain records of all CEUs awarded no less than seven (7) years, along with a complete listing of all approved CEU programs.
 The form and content of these records should be consistent with nationally recognized standards for the maintenance of Continuing Education Unit records for students and programs.
-Procedures for recording CEUs shall be established by the Office of Academic Affairs and Academic Outreach, Continuing and Distance Education.
+Procedures for recording CEUs shall be established by the Office of Continuing Professional Education in the Division of Research, Economic Development and Engagement.

 - On occasions when a program awarding CEUs is jointly sponsored by two or more campuses, registration procedures should ensure registration with one campus only, in order to preclude duplicate record keeping.